 Resolution Revolutions: Planning Your Goals for the Year (40:37)

 We know that it is sometimes difficult to stick to those New Year’s resolutions, whether they be related to diet and exercise or saving and spending.
-So, we have invited George Fernandez and Andy Garrison of Mariner Wealth Advisors to have a conversation about what they are thinking about when planning financial goals for the year.
+So, we have invited George Fernandez and Andy Garrison to have a conversation about what they are thinking about when planning financial goals for the year.
 Those planning topics include saving for your retirement, creating an appropriate spending plan, choosing the correct level of insurance coverage and selecting the right gym.

 Brian Leitner: Welcome to Your Life, Simplified.
 My name is Brian Leitner, and I’ll be the host of this podcast.
 We’re still early in the new year, and we didn’t want to necessarily do a podcast that was talking about New Year’s resolutions and what your goals are, per se, but a few of us got together the other day, and we talked about a few different things that people should consider as it relates to the new year and their financial lives.
 Again, not necessarily resolutions, but things that we know some folks benefit from.
 And we just wanted to share that in a really conversational manner.
 And so today, I’m excited to have George Fernandez and Andy Garrison here from Mariner Wealth Advisors.
 Welcome to the show guys.
 Can you briefly introduce yourselves?